SonyCSL/apis-main/README.md

 ```

 ## Configuration
+The following file parameters should be set as appropriate for your needs.

+&emsp;config.json :
+&emsp;policy.json :
+&emsp;cluster.json:
+&emsp;start.sh :

 There are many configuration files like config.json, hwConfig.json, scenario.json, policy.json and so on.
 Refer to "Chapter 6, About Configuration Files" in the following apis-main_specification for more information.